Add these healthy habits to your New Year to start things off right!

 Practice a hobby

-Choose a hobby or activity that you really love or try a new one.
-And make it a priority to actually do it!
-And bonus points if it’s outside in the fresh air.
-Maybe this is hiking or bike riding, or even practicing an instrument you love.
+Choose a hobby or activity that you really love or try a new one — and make it a priority to actually do it!
+If you want to take up golf, here are my favorite golf outfits!
+Bonus points if your new hobby involves being outside in the fresh air.
+Maybe this is running, hiking or bike riding, or even practicing an instrument you love.
 Spending time outdoors is proven to relieve stress and we’ll all be working on stress levels for a while.
-Thanks 2020.
+Thanks 2020… and 2021.
+Sheesh.

 Unplug from social media

-This is a MUST for me in 2021.
-I love to interact with you all on Instagram and Facebook, but I won’t lie to you, sometimes it sky rockets my anxiety.
-I try to make a habit of logging out of the app or even deleting it at night so that I can stay present.
-Since my career is sharing my life online, it makes the balance hard, but I’m trying.
+This is a MUST for me in 2023.
+I love to interact with y’all on Instagram, but I won’t lie to you, sometimes it sky rockets my anxiety.
+So I try to make a habit of logging out of the app or even deleting it at night so that I can stay present.
+I also delete it for one day on the weekend… or I try to anyway!
+Since my career is sharing online, it makes the balance hard, but I’m trying.
 It helps me to think about it as a work-day job that’s over (or mostly over) by 6 pm.

 If social media stresses you out, make a habit of unplugging for an hour or two (or more!) a day.
 Or maybe unplug all day on Sunday.
 It’s hard to do, but so worth it.
 I promise you won’t miss it once you start focusing on the rest of your day or evening.